 Feline Hyperesthesia Syndrome

-This condition usually makes itself known between the ages of 1 and 5 years old.
+This condition usually makes itself known between 1 – 5 years of age.

-Typically, cats with this disorder experience one to several episodes a day, which can last from a few seconds to a few minutes.
+Typically, cats with this disorder experience one to several episodes daily, lasting from seconds to a few minutes.

 Many cats start compulsively licking or biting themselves, while others flinch, twitch, and try to run away.